Joint degree distributions of preferential attachment random graphs: Introduction

 Since the sets~$\{(x_1,\ldots, x_r):\max\{ x_1,\ldots, x_r\} \leq t\}$ are convex in~$\IR^r$, we immediately obtain the following corollary to the theorem.

-\begin{corollary} Let\/ $D$ and\/ $Y$ be as in Theorem~\ref{thm2} under either~$(i)$ or~$(ii)$.
-Then, there is a positive constant~$C=C(r,\ell,m_s)$, such that \be{ \sup_{t\geq 0}\babs{\IP\bkle{\max\nolimits_{1\leq k\leq r} D_k(n) \leq t}- \IP\bkle{\max\nolimits_{1\leq k\leq r} Y_k\leq t}}\leq \frac{C}{n^{\ell/(\ell+1)}} } for all $n\geq 1$. \end{corollary}
+\begin{corollary} Let\/~$D$ and\/~$Y$ be as in Theorem~\ref{THM2} under either~$(i)$ or~$(ii)$.
+Then, there is a positive constant~$C=C(r,\ell,m_s)$, such that \be{ \sup_{t\geq 0}\babs{\IP\bkle{\max\nolimits_{1\leq k\leq r} D_k(n) \leq t}- \IP\bkle{\max\nolimits_{1\leq k\leq r} Y_k\leq t}}\leq \frac{C}{n^{\ell/(\ell+1)}} } for all~$n\geq 1$. \end{corollary}

-Particular choices of seed graphs lead to limiting distributions in Theorem~\ref{thm2} with rather nice representations; we state an explicit example.
-Denote by~$\Ga(r,\lambda)$ a gamma distribution with shape parameter~$r>0$ and rate parameter~$\lambda>0$ having density proportional to~$x^{a-1} e^{-\lambda x}$,~$x>0$.
+The representation of the limits appearing in Theorem~\ref{THM2} is a sort of ``backward" construction started from~$Z_r$.
+Our next result is an alternative ``forward" construction that is useful for describing the infinite limit~$\law(Z_1,Z_2,\ldots)$; cf.\ the forthcoming process level discussion.
+Denote by~$\Ga(r,\lambda)$ a gamma distribution with shape parameter~$r>0$ and rate parameter~$\lambda>0$ having density proportional to~$x^{r-1} e^{-\lambda x}$,~$x>0$.